 Adam is a 23-year-old student living in Calgary, Alberta.
 He holds a BSc in Biochemistry and is working towards a Psychology degree.
 In his free time, Adam volunteers at a local long-term care facility and conducts research in a cognitive neuroscience lab.

-Every penny raised from this blog is donated to the National Educational Association of Disabled Students (NEADS), a non-for-profit organization that supports students with disabilities across Canada.
+Every penny raised from this blog is donated to the National Educational Association of Disabled Students (NEADS), a registered charity that supports students with disabilities across Canada.
 Learn more about NEADS here.